Daniel Savoy

 Professor, Art History and Digital Media Art

-Daniel Savoy's teaching and research focus on the architecture and urbanism of Renaissance Italy, with emphases on the orchestration of architectural experience; intercultural exchange; digital architectural history (architectureofthesoul.org, virtualvenice.org); the preservation of cultural heritage; and the methods, theories, and state of Art and Architectural History.
+Daniel Savoy's work focuses on the architecture and urbanism of early modern Italy, with emphases on the orchestration of architectural experience, intercultural exchange, and digital architectural history (architectureofthesoul.org, virtualvenice.org).
 He is the author of the award-winning book,Venice from the Water: Architecture and Myth in an Early Modern City (New Haven and London: Yale University Press, 2012), and (as editor) The Globalization of Renaissance Art: A Critical Review (Leiden and Boston: Brill, 2017).
-His articles have appeared in The Journal of the Society of Architectural Historians, Renaissance Quarterly, and World Art among other journals.
-On sabbatical 2023-24, Dr. Savoy is currently the Kress Digital Humanities Fellow at the Villa I Tatti in Florence, where he is working on a 3D animation, modeling and visualization project that will be launched in conjunction with his forthcoming book, Architecture of the Soul: Buildings, Cities, and the Construction of Life in Early Modern Italy.
+His articles have appeared in Journal of the Society of Architectural Historians, Renaissance Quarterly, and World Art among other journals.
+During the 2023-24 academic year, he was the Samuel H. Kress Digital Humanities Fellow at the Villa I Tatti, where he worked on a 3D modeling and animation project that will be launched in conjunction with his forthcoming book, Architecture of the Soul: Buildings, Cities, and the Construction of Life in Early Modern Italy (under contract with Yale University Press).

 Education